HL7/US-Core/source/pages/_includes/get-all-meds.md

 **Storyboard for this example**

-The following example is based upon the following scenario:
+This example is based upon the following scenario:

 Patient Brian Z uses an App to request all his medications from a single provider, Dr Cayr.
 This test scenario exercises a mix of routine meds, unusual schedule meds and as-needed meds.
 All meds are in the outpatient setting only.